MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 SAML-based SSO is often not supported by end data sources and isn't a recommended approach.
 If your scenario requires the use of SAML-based SSO, reach out to your Microsoft contact or visit our documentation to [learn more](/power-bi/connect-data/service-gateway-sso-saml).

+## Native Database Query Support

+Some Power Query connectors offer end users the ability to specify [native database queries](native-database-query.md) under **Advanced options** in the connection experience.
+Custom connector developers may be interested in offering native database query support in their connector.

+### Allowing users to run a custom SQL statement through an ODBC-based custom connector

+**Scenario**: An end user can run custom SQL statements through their ODBC-based connector.
+The statement would be run in Import Mode, and there is no need for the transformations to fold.

+**Status**: This feature is not currently supported in our extensibility SDK, as the native database query security model is unavailable to custom connectors.
+The product team is investigating the feasibility of this scenario.

+**Workarounds**: The connector developer can opt to use generic ODBC functionality instead of a custom connector, as the custom connector code does not provide any additional functional benefit when using the **Odbc.Query** function.
+If the data source can enforce read-only access, there may be another workaround available through exposing a function to pass in a native query.
+Reach out to your Microsoft contact to learn more.

+### Allowing users to use Direct Query over a custom SQL statement

+**Scenario**: A end user can leverage Direct Query over native database queries.

+**Status**: This feature is not currently supported in our extensibility SDK.
+The product team is investigating this scenario and expect that this may eventually be possible for connectors with ODBC drivers and end data sources supporting ANSI SQL92 "pass through" mode.

+**Workarounds**: None.